igoramadas/cloudflare-allowme/README.md

 Then this might be a good fit for you!

-## Ultra quick start
+### Ultra quick start

 1. Get your Cloudflare API token.
-2. Set the nvironment variables:
+2. Prepare the environment variables:
-    - `$ALLOWME_CF_ZONE` = your domain / zone
+    - `$ALLOWME_CF_ZONE` = your domain / zone.
-    - `$ALLOWME_CF_TOKEN` = your Cloudflare API token with the necessary permissions
+    - `$ALLOWME_CF_TOKEN` = your Cloudflare API token with the necessary permissions.
-    - `$ALLOWME_SERVER_SECRET` = your custom secret / password used to authenticate to the service
+    - `$ALLOWME_SERVER_SECRET` = your custom secret / password used to authenticate to the service.
 3. Run the `igoramadas/cloudflare-allowme` Docker image with the variables above.
-4. Configure your mobile devices to ping the service every few hours to allow their current IP address on the Cloudflare firewall.
+4. Configure your mobile devices to ping the service's `/allow` endpoint regularly or via shortcuts.
+5. Enjoy!

 ## Pre requisites

-You should already have a zone (domain) registered with Cloudflare.
+You should have a zone (domain) already registered with Cloudflare.
 If you don't, please follow [these steps](https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website).

 This service itself requires minimal resources to run.
 You can spin it up on virtually any VM or cloud instance.

-## Cloudflare preparation
+## Cloudflare setup

 ### API token